 The .exe extension on a filename indicates an executable file.
 Executable files may, in some cases, harm your computer.
 Therefore, please read below to decide for yourself whether the tor.exe on your computer is a Trojan that you should remove, or whether it is a file belonging to the Windows operating system or to a trusted application.

 Description: Tor.exe is not essential for the Windows OS and causes relatively few problems.
-Tor.exe is located in a subfolder of "C:\Program Files" or sometimes in a subfolder of Windows Temp folder.
+Tor.exe is located in a subfolder of "C:\Program Files" or sometimes in a subfolder of Windows folder for temporary files.

 Recommended: Identify tor.exe related errors

 If tor.exe is located in a subfolder of the user's profile folder, the security rating is 62% dangerous.
 The file size is 2,233,344 bytes (16% of all occurrences), 1,966,080 bytes and 15 more variants.
 The tor.exe file is a file with no information about its developer.
 It is not a Windows system file.
 The program has no visible window.
 Tor.exe is able to monitor applications.

 If tor.exe is located in a subfolder of the user's "Documents" folder, the security rating is 70% dangerous.
 The file size is 2,233,344 bytes (40% of all occurrences), 2,897,432 bytes, 2,087,636 bytes or 2,885,930 bytes.
 There is no file information.
 The program is not visible.
 Tor.exe is not a Windows core file.
 The application listens for or sends data on open ports to a LAN or the Internet.